xamarin/xamarin-forms-samples/RssFeedWithImages/README.md

 Most of the RSS-specific code is in two data models named RssFeed and RssItem.
 Properties in these classes are bound to properties of items in the RssFeedPage and RssItemPage XAML files.

-**Several issues exist as of 5/8/14 and Build 1.0.6560:
-(1) the default XAML namespace will soon undergo a change.
-(2) the iOS and Android versions to do display images.
+**As of 5/23/14 and Build 1.0.6186, the Windows Phone version does not work due to the binding on ImageSource in ImageCell in RssFeedPage.xaml.**

 Author
 ------